vinittech/dental/README.md

   --lr                 # Learning Rate
-  --threads            # Number of threads for data loader to use --rootDir            # Directory path to the training Data --rotationTxt        #  Txt file on rotation of images --saveCheckpoint     #  Directory to store checkpoint
+  --threads            # Number of threads for data loader to use --rootDir            # Directory path to the training Data --saveCheckpoint     #  Directory to store checkpoint

 ```